cascadiajs/cascadiajs/app/markdown/2025/next-steps/attendees.md

 - The top five referrers will be invited to the Friends of Cascadia pre-party at Stoup Brewing on June 19

 That's it!
 Thanks for helping us make CascadiaJS 2024 unforgettable, because like most good things in life, the more the merrier! 🥳
+-->
 <h2 id="connect-with-our-community">Connect with our Community</h2>

-You don't have to wait until June 19 to start enjoying CascadiaJS!
+You don't have to wait until the conference to start enjoying CascadiaJS!
 Here are some ways you can connect with our community right now:

 1. Join our [Discord Community](https://discord.gg/kkYR86GM29)
 1. Follow us on [Twitter](https://twitter.com/CascadiaJS), [LinkedIn](https://www.linkedin.com/showcase/cascadiajs), [BlueSky](https://bsky.app/profile/cascadiajs.bsky.social) or [Threads](https://www.threads.net/@cascadia_js)